lennylv/DGCddG/README.md

 I recommend using WinRAR on Windows to do this, as the zip command on Linux may cause unzipped files to be lost.

+As an example, we prepare a 'T56.pdb' and two profiles for each chain of 'T56.pdb' and mutant chain, in this example, the mutant chain is 'G' and the residue at the position '20' is mutated to 'A' from 'E'.

 example: unzip train.zip

 - python example.py --pdb T56 --mutation_chain G --residue_id 20 --wild E --mutant A